lwerdna/workbench/guide_to_arch_plugs2/README.md

 ### LLIL: Assembly Nature

 Obviously to be a translator from Z80 to LLIL, we're going to need to know something about LLIL.
+LLIL is intended to be as close to an assembly language as possible.
+There is a set of about 135 instructions available and execution flows sequentially except for label-based branching.

-I think it mostly resembles an assembly language, because there is a finite set of available instructions (about 135 total), and execution flows "fall through" style with the exception of label-based branching.
+You don't need to understand stack allocation, or how calling conventions are applied, or even largely how flags work.
+You simply need to describe the semantics of the instruction and BN figures figures the rest out for you, or allows you to specify the semantics specifically when they diverge from normal.

 The instructions are the LLIL_XXX values from the `LowLevelIlOperation` enumeration in generated `api/python/enums.py` file: